mpv-player/mpv/DOCS/man/options.rst

         Works in ``--no-correct-pts`` mode only.

-``--deinterlace=<yes|no>``
+``--deinterlace=<yes|no|auto>``
     Enable or disable interlacing (default: no).
     Interlaced video shows ugly comb-like artifacts, which are visible on fast movement.
 Enabling this typically inserts the bwdif video filter in order to deinterlace the video, or lets the video output apply deinterlacing if supported.

-    This behaves exactly like the ``deinterlace`` input property (usually mapped to ``d``).
+    When using ``auto``, mpv will insert a deinterlacing filter if ffmpeg detects that the video frame is interlaced.
+Be aware that there can be false positives in certain cases, such as when files are encoded as interlaced despite the video not actually being so.
+This is why ``auto`` is not the default value.

-    Keep in mind that this **will** conflict with manually inserted deinterlacing filters, unless you take care.
-(Since mpv 0.27.0, even the hardware deinterlace filters will conflict.
-Also since that version, ``--deinterlace=auto`` was removed, which used to mean that the default interlacing option of possibly inserted video filters was used.)

-    Note that this will make video look worse if it's not actually interlaced.
+    Keep in mind that using this filter **will** conflict with any manually inserted deinterlacing filters, and that this will make video look worse if it's not actually interlaced.

 ``--frames=<number>``
     Play/convert only first ``<number>`` video frames, then quit.